Disintegration as a Path to Meaning

 By collapse, I mean the fracturing of our collective moral and psychological frameworks—a disintegration of meaning, coherence, and trust.

-That kind of unraveling isn’t theoretical—it’s happening all around us.
+That kind of unraveling is already happening all around us.
 As I watch systems continue to break—politically, socially, spiritually—I feel that responsibility pressing in more urgently.
-This isn’t just a political moment.
-It’s a psychological one.
+This is a political moment, yes, but it’s also a psychological one.
 A moral one.
 A disintegrative one.

 We need tools that help us make sense of collapse, as something painful, yes, but also potentially transformative.

 For decades, American politics—and much of the Western world—has revolved around a predictable binary: left vs. right, Democrat vs. Republican, progressives vs. conservatives.
-We’ve been told that these ideological battles are the root of our collective turmoil.
-But what if they’re a surface conflict—one that conceals a deeper psychological unraveling?
-One that threatens the very fabric of our shared reality.
+We've been told that these ideological battles are the root of our collective turmoil.
+But what if they're a surface conflict—one that conceals a deeper psychological unraveling that threatens the very fabric of our shared reality?

 I don’t have the luxury of treating this as an abstract political moment.
 I am nonbinary.
 And every time the federal government, the so-called leadership of this country, declares that people like me do not exist, that I must check a box that doesn't fit, that my reality is not recognized—I feel the collapse like a weight pressing down on me.
 I won't be going back to the way things were.

 The old structures that held up society are falling apart, but instead of making space for something better, we’re watching power double down on its most rigid, oppressive forms.
-This is more than an erasure of rights or identity.
-It’s an attempt to force us back into a world that never made room for us to begin with.
+This is an attempt to force us back into a world that never made room for us to begin with.

-When those in power strip away legal recognition and reduce gender to a binary, it’s not about paperwork or pronouns; it’s a denial of reality itself.
+When those in power strip away legal recognition and reduce gender to a binary, they are denying reality itself.
 They are trying to erase us from the cultural imagination.
 But we were never hypothetical.
 We’re here.
 We’ve always been here.

 I don’t get to pretend that society’s collapse is theoretical.
 I feel it every time I see my identity debated like it’s an ideology rather than my lived experience.
 Every time I hear someone say my existence is a “fad” or a “threat.”
 Every time a court, a governor, a president, or a judge erases my ability to be seen.